renitens/uitest-vargai/README.md

 ## Test execution

 Runtests.cmd will build the project, unblock all files in the packages folder, and then executes all tests.
-In case if your computer has a different .NET framework v4.0 version than 30319, please edit the path in the file.
+The project was built against .NET 4.5.2.
+Tested with MSBuild version 4.7.2046.0 and newer on Windows 10.
-MSBuild.exe bundled with Visual Studio will also work.
+In case of build failure, please edit the path to a proper version MSBuild in runtests.cmd accordingly.
-Results will be generated into the TestResults folder.
+The path to build with the MSBuild bundled with Visual Studio 2017 is also in the file as a comment.

 ## Structure